Jesús García

-Early life

 García was born in Hermosillo, Sonora.
 He was one of eight children.
-At the age of 17 he got a job with Moctezuma Copper Company, but due to his age, he was made a waterboy.
+At the age of 17 he got a job with Moctezuma Copper Company, but due to his age, he was made a water boy.
 He was promoted to switchman, then to brakeman and eventually to fireman.

-Career

-Jesús García was the railroad brakeman for the train that covered the line between Nacozari, Sonora, and Douglas, Arizona.
-On 7 November 1907 the train was stopped in the town and, as he was resting, he saw that some hay on the roof of a car containing dynamite had caught fire.
+García was the railroad brakeman for the train that covered the line between Nacozari, Sonora, and Douglas, Arizona.
+On 7 November 1907, the train was stopped in the town and, as he was resting, he saw that some hay on the roof of a car containing dynamite had caught fire.
 The cause of the fire was that the locomotive's smokebox was failing and sparks were going out from the smokestack.
 The wind blew them and got into the dynamite cars.
-García drove the train in reverse downhill at full-steam six kilometers out of the town before the dynamite exploded, killing him and sparing the population of the mining town.
+García drove the train in reverse downhill at full-steam six kilometers out of the town before the dynamite exploded, killing him but sparing the townspeople.

-Honors

 In his honor a statue was raised and the name of the town of Nacozari was changed to Nacozari de García.
 He was declared Hero of Humanity by the American Red Cross, many streets in Mexico carry his name, and the Estadio Héroe de Nacozari sports stadium in Hermosillo is also named after him.
 García's sacrifice is remembered in the corrido (ballad) "Máquina 501", sung by Pancho "el Charro" Avitia, and Mexican railroad workers commemorate 7 November every year as the Día del Ferrocarrilero (Railroader's Day).
 His heroism is also recounted in the ballad, "Jesus Garcia" sung by Arizona State's official balladeer, Dolan Ellis, who wanted to let the world know of the "Casey Jones of Mexico" who saved the town.
 García was awarded, posthumously, the American Cross of Honor.